wallymathieu/assertfail/_posts/2023-08-19-What-does-SOLID-mean.md

 > Code unit that publishes conformance to contract should conform to the contract

+or in this way

+> A program that uses an interface must not be confused by an implementation of that interface.

 [IReadOnlyCollection](https://learn.microsoft.com/en-us/dotnet/api/system.collections.generic.ireadonlycollection-1?view=net-7.0#definition) suffers from a violation of Liskov principle as can be seen on [Stackoverflow: ReadOnlyCollection vs Liskov](https://stackoverflow.com/questions/13819058/readonlycollection-vs-liskov-how-to-correctly-model-immutable-representations).

 We note that IReadOnlyCollection is more about what Dan North says:

 > acts-like-a, can-be-used-as-a

 That is, if we send in a list to a method that accepts a read-only collection then we assume that the method wont mutate the list and the method assumes that we won't mutate that list (during the execution of the method).
 This means that we are back at a more fuzzy interpretation rather than a strict principle.
-My feeling is that even though it is benign to let lists act like readonly, you are opening yourself up to trouble in the long run.
+My feeling is that even though it is benign to let lists act like readonly, you are opening yourself up to trouble in the long run since it is a detail that is easy to miss.

 ### Interface segregation principle

 From [object mentor article ISP](https://docs.google.com/a/cleancoder.com/viewer?a=v&pid=explorer&chrome=true&srcid=0BwhCYaYDn8EgOTViYjJhYzMtMzYxMC00MzFjLWJjMzYtOGJiMDc5N2JkYmJi&hl=en).

 > Clients should not be forced to depend upon interfaces that they do not use.

+or also formulated as

+> Keep interfaces small so that users don’t end up depending on things they don’t need.

 The intention of this principle is that you should not require your code to depends on "fat" interfaces (or collection of unrelated interfaces).